Mac (computer): 1998–2005: "Mac" rebranding and return to profitability

 The "Sunflower" iMac G4 is an industrial design innovation.

 In 1999, Apple launched its new "digital lifestyle" strategy of which the Mac became a "digital hub" and centerpiece with several new applications.
 In October 1999, the iMac DV gained FireWire ports, allowing users to connect camcorders and easily create movies with iMovie; the iMac gained a CD burner and iTunes, allowing users to rip CDs, make playlists, and burn them to blank discs.
 Other applications include iPhoto for organizing and editing photos, and GarageBand for creating and mixing music and other audio.
 The digital lifestyle strategy entered other markets, with the iTunes Store, iPod, iPhone, iPad, and the 2007 renaming from Apple Computer Inc. to Apple Inc. By January 2007, the iPod was half of Apple's revenues.

-New Macs include the white "Sunflower" iMac G4.
+New Macs included the white "Sunflower" iMac G4.
 Ive designed a display to swivel with one finger, so that it "appear[ed] to defy gravity".
 In 2003, Apple released the aluminum 12-inch and 17-inch PowerBook G4, proclaiming the "Year of the Notebook".
 With the Microsoft deal expiring, Apple also replaced Internet Explorer with its new browser, Safari.
 The first Mac Mini was intended to be assembled in the U.S., but domestic manufacturers were slow and had insufficient quality processes, leading Apple to Taiwanese manufacturer Foxconn.
 The affordably priced Mac Mini desktop was introduced at Macworld 2005, alongside the introduction of the iWork office suite.

-Serlet and Tevanian were both initiating the secret project asked by Steve Jobs to propose to Sony executives, in 2001, to sell Mac OS X on Vaio laptops.
-They showed them a demonstration at a golf party in Hawaii, with the most expensive Vaio laptop they could have acquired.
-But due to bad timing, Sony refused, arguing their Vaio sales just started to grow after years of difficulties.
+Serlet and Tevanian initiated a secret project at Steve Jobs's request in 2001 to propose selling Mac OS X on Vaio laptops to Sony executives.
+They demonstrated it at a golf event in Hawaii using the most expensive Vaio laptop they could acquire.
+However, because of poor timing, Sony refused, arguing that its Vaio sales had just begun to grow after years of difficulty.